 You’ve created a solid budget so that you know where your money goes.
 Now take all of your extra funds.
 This includes funds that were going toward your debt snowball.
 And the amount you were putting in your emergency fund.

-- tax refunds
+- Tax refunds

-- work bonuses
+- Work bonuses

-- overtime pay
+- Overtime pay

 And any other money you don’t usually get.
 Since it’s unexpected money, you won’t miss it.
 Don’t spend it on other stuff.
 Instead, use it to get that mortgage gone.

 The less interest you pay to the bank, the more money you have.
 You can give it to worthy causes and use it to fulfill your dreams.

-7. Build Wealth and Give a Bunch Away
+7. Build Wealth and Give

 Here’s the best step!
 At least in my humble opinion.
 You don’t owe money to anyone.
 And you’ve got a nice stockpile of savings.

 The goal is to put as much money as possible toward whatever your financial goals are.
 That might mean traveling the world.
 Or it might mean building your dream home.
 Maybe you want to live life as a philanthropist.